 The growing Kernel

-The increase in the size of the Linux kernel is due to the incorporation of important new features, including a file system optimized for solid-state drives to support 64-bit ARM microprocessors used in embedded and mobile devices.
+The increase in the size of the Linux kernel is due to the incorporation of important new features, including a file system optimized for solid-state to support 64-bit ARM microprocessors used in embedded and mobile devices.